Dog Hiking Gear List

 Why you need it:

+Preventive medications and vaccines are important too.
 I’ve mistakenly entered tick territory with my dog and had to share a tent with him while the ticks were crawling around on both of us all night.
 It was a sleepless night, and I don’t wish that experience on anyone.
 If you are entering an area with mosquitoes or ticks, getting a vet to prescribe preventive meds for your dog is well worth the investment.
-Check with your doctor for good options for your particular hiking destination.
-There are many over-the-counter varieties available as well.
+Talk with your vet about any vaccinations (like Lyme or leptospirosis) or medications (like tick or heartworm prevention) relevant to your particular hiking destination.
+There are many over-the-counter varieties of many of these meds available as well.

 Earth Rated Dog Poop Bags